raspberrypilearning/safeguarding-module/en/step_6.md

 Radicalisation can be difficult to notice, as it is similar to some normal teenage behaviours.
 Here are some signs that a person or group might be attempting to radicalise a child or young person:

-- Isolation of themselves from family and friends
+- The child or young person isolates themselves from family and friends
-- Talking as if from a scripted speech
+- The child or young person talks as if from a scripted speech
-- Unwillingness or inability to discuss their views
+- The child or young person is unwilling or unable to discuss their views
-- A sudden disrespectful attitude towards others
+- The child or young person shows a suddenly disrespectful attitude towards others
-- Increased levels of anger
+- The child or young person has increased levels of anger
-- Increased secretiveness, especially around internet use
+- The child or young person is increasingly secretive, especially around internet use

 [Further resources and definition from the NSPCC (UK)](https://www.nspcc.org.uk/keeping-children-safe/reporting-abuse/dedicated-helplines/protecting-children-from-radicalisation/)